 Technology implementation started in December 2015, when a first prototype of a 200ltr distillation unit with bio-briquette burner for steam generation (of 14kW) was installed and tested in in a renowned distillery on Gran Comore.
 In May 2017 a second prototype of the burner, with improved handling and simplyfied geometry was installed for testing.

 With feedback from the distillers it was decided to scale the distillation unit to a capacity of 600ltr volume.
-The upscaled burner of 34kW is to be installed by the end of 2017.

 Ylang-Ylang flowers, the raw-material for distillation

-200ltr distillation unit with smokeless bio-briquette burner
+200ltr distillation unit with the first version of the

 The right amount of air and correct ratio between primary